 Dinner With Bradbury

+Bradbury :: Thompson was a legend too.
+My classmates and I had dinner with him during Fall semester.
+Our meal was in a sparse, private room off the main dining hall on campus.
+It was surrounded on two sides by large floor to ceiling windows, glass doors with a single long table in the middle of the room.
+One side faced an outdoor courtyard and the other side faced inward towards the main hall.
 Bradbury was seated at the head of the table and the rest of us flanked him on each side.
 I was three seats away facing the outside courtyard and relieved that I wasn’t sitting any closer.
 At some point early into the meal, a classmate who was struggling with the early stages of his thesis, asked Bradbury if he could ask a question.
 “Yes, of course young man,” or something similarly polite.
 “When you’re struggling to find a design solution for a project, or you’re having a creative block, what do you do to get yourself out of it?”
-There was a lengthy pause, long enough that it was noticed, and after careful thought, Bradbury looked at my classmate and said “Um… well… I’m not sure, I’ve never really experienced that.”
+There was a lengthy pause and after careful thought, Bradbury looked at my classmate and said “Um… well… I’m not sure, I’ve never really experienced that.”

 Songs :: Walking In The Rain and Feel Up by Grace Jones, How Soon Is Now by The Smiths, Persona Grata by Joan Armatrading, and Burnin’ Coal by Les McCann